Govia Thameslink Railway

 As early as June 2016, GTR was facing public criticism from officials over its performance, including calls from the Mayor of London Sadiq Khan for it to be stripped of the franchise.
-In May 2018, the company introduced a new timetable which included the first regular services through the Canal Tunnels and to other new destinations previously not served by Thameslink; however, an interim timetable that ran less trains had to be adopted due to frequent service issues.
+In May 2018, the company introduced a new timetable which included the first regular services through the Canal Tunnels and to other new destinations previously not served by Thameslink; however, an interim timetable that ran fewer trains had to be adopted due to frequent service issues.
 In response to the significant decline of passenger travel amid the COVID-19 pandemic, GTR considerably curtailed its services by mid-2020.
-GTR is one of several train operators that are experiencing severe disruption of services due to the 2022–2023 United Kingdom railway strikes.
+GTR is one of several train operators that experienced severe disruption of services due to the 2022–2024 United Kingdom railway strikes.

+GTR's services will return to public ownership on 31 May 2026 when they transfer to Thameslink Southern Great Northern.